Flagsmith/flagsmith/docs/docs/clients/overview.md

 #### Server-side

-- Flagsmith SDKs do not store Flags in local memory.
+- Flagsmith server-side SDKs do not store Flags in local memory.
 Every Flag evaluation in your code will trigger a network request.

 If this approach does not work for you (generally for reasons of latency or overly chatty networking) you should consider Local Evaluation mode (explained below) or the [Edge Proxy](/advanced-use/edge-proxy).